310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-ah, yes. they would break if they fell, and kaoru would be sad… so we will pull them up some way or another.
+ah, yes. [they] would break if they fell, and kaoru would be sad… so we will pull them up some way or another.

 it is best to have as few sorrowful things as possible.

-if that is what you people think as well, then there is no reason for us to hate each other.
+if that is what you people [think] as well, then there is no reason for us to [hate] each other.

-let’s allow the past to flow away with the water, and do what we can right now.
+let’s allow the past to flow away with the [water], and do what we can right now.
 {% endbubble %}

 {% bubble Keito %}